SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ## Phase 4: Functional Operations

-You are implementing the core functional operations for the XJX data transformation library.
+You are implementing the core functional operations for the xjfn data transformation library.
 This builds on **Phases 1-3** and is a **greenfield implementation** emphasizing **simplicity and consistency**.
 These operations provide the fluent API for tree manipulation.

 **Your Task:**
 Create the complete functional API that operates on XNode trees using the unified traversal system: